Types of quantum field thories

 FQFT and cohomology

-The Kaluza-Klein mechanism is the observation that pure gravity on a product spacetime with fixed metric on looks on , as an effective field theory, like gravity coupled to Yang-Mills theory – Einstein-Yang-Mills theory – for gauge group the Lie group of isometries of .
+The Kaluza-Klein mechanism, named after Theodor Kaluza and Oskar Klein, is the observation that pure gravity on a product spacetime with fixed metric on looks on , as an effective field theory, like gravity coupled to Yang-Mills theory – Einstein-Yang-Mills theory – for gauge group the Lie group of isometries of .
 In particular for the circle, it yields electromagnetism coupled to gravity (and a dilaton) – Einstein-Maxwell theory.

 When applied to supergravity then this mechanism produces not just force fields but also fermionic matter in the resulting effective field theory, hency yields Einstein-Yang-Mills-Dirac theory, see the examples below at KK-reduction of 11d Supergravity.
 As such the KK-mechanism is not unlike the idea of geometrodynamics, according to which fundamentally there is only dynamical spacetime geometry in the form of gravity with all matter and other forces being special incarnations of this.